-The School Laws (24-2421) of Pennsylvania permit school boards to provide transportation for elementary students living more than one and a half (1 1⁄2) miles from school and for secondary students living more that two (2) miles from school.
 The transportation service provided by the West Branch Area Board of Education is a privilege which may be denied to students who misbehave on the bus.
 Students and parents/guardians must be aware of and observe the following regulations:

 - 1. The bus driver is in charge of maintaining discipline on the bus and has the authority to verbally reprimand any student who misbehaves.
 The bus driver may assign seats for students and may change seat assignments at any time in order to control student behavior.
 For their own safety all students are expected to remain seated at all times while the bus is in motion. - 2.
 Bus riding privileges may be suspended for up to ten (10) days for misbehavior.
-Examples: - Failing to follow reasonable instructions form the driver - Eating, drinking, or chewing gum on the school bus - Entering or leaving the bus at any other point than the front door - Not keeping arms, hands, and heads inside the bus at all times - Not keeping conversations at low volume, as prescribed by the bus driver.
+Examples: - Failing to follow reasonable instructions form the driver - Eating, drinking, or chewing gum on the school bus

+- Entering or leaving the bus at any other point than the front door - Not keeping arms, hands, and heads inside the bus at all times - Not keeping conversations at low volume, as prescribed by the bus driver.
 There should be no shouting or screaming, or any behavior which might endanger anyone's safety.